 - Cornea: The front transparent part of the sclera is called cornea.
 Light enters the eye through the cornea.

 - Iris: A dark muscular tissue and ring like structure behind the cornea are known as the iris.
 The color of iris actually indicates the color of the eye.
-Ex: A person with brown eyes have the brown iris.
+The iris also helps regulate or adjust exposure by adjusting the iris.

 - Pupil: A small opening in the iris is known as a pupil.
 Its size is controlled by the help of iris.
 It controls the amount of light that enters the eye.